 Log Home Inspections

-Inspecting and Cleaning Log Homes
+Inspecting Log Homes in the Pacific Northwest

 First of all, most structural integrity of a log building comes from the corners.
 The most frequent issue we see is when the ends of the logs or the corners are exposed to water and the run off from rain.
 A thorough inspection of the corners to determine the level of degradation will offer a lot of insight as to how home is holding up.
 Here is a good description of the different types of corners.